-When a tooth is removed, the jawbone associated with that is reabsorbed.
-This often leaves a condition in which there is poor quality and quantity of bone suitable for placement of dental implants.
-In these situations, many patients are not candidates for placement of dental implants.
+When a tooth is removed, the jawbone associated with that tooth collapses.
+This often leaves poor quality and quantity of bone needed for placement of dental implants.

-Today, we have the ability to grow bone.
-This not only gives us the opportunity to place implants of proper length and width, it also gives us a chance to restore functionality and aesthetic appearance.
+Today, we can regrow that lost bone.
+This not only gives us the opportunity to place implants of proper length and width, it also gives us a chance to restore functionality and esthetics.

 Bone grafting can repair potential implant sites with inadequate bone structure due to previous extractions, gum disease or injuries.
-The bone is typically obtained from a tissue bank.
-In addition, special membranes may be utilized that protect the bone graft and encourage bone regeneration.
+The bone is typically obtained from a tissue bank, or in some cases from inside the mouth.
+In addition, special barrier membranes may be utilized that protect the bone graft and encourage bone regeneration.
 This is called guided bone regeneration (GBR).
-Sinus bone grafts are also performed to replace bone in the posterior upper jaw.
+Sinus bone grafts are also frequently performed to replace bone in the posterior upper jaw.

 Contact us at Dallas Office Phone Number 214-691-2404 for more information.